The Elf on the Shelf

 Is it any good?

+The concept of this book is better than the execution.
 ELF ON THE SHELF brings a tradition developed in the home of the mother-daughter co-authors to readers who can embrace the idea that a little elf will be on duty, spying on kids' behavior and reporting back to his boss, Santa, who will make "the final decision" whether you "get your request."
 This idea of tying gifts to behavior is not new in the Christmas context, but it's awfully cut-and-dried in this story and may rub some parents the wrong way.
 Young kids will have fun with the game aspect and enjoy the toy, which they get to name, although according to the tradition, they are forbidden to touch it.
 The story is narrated by the elf in rhyming couplets, and the writing is not particularly clever.
 It's more of a cheery how-to manual.
-The concept is better than the execution.
 And the bright watercolor illustrations are colorful but not very sophisticated.

 Families can talk about...